previsionio/prevision-python/docs/source/getting_started.rst

     image_folder_path = 'path/to/your/image_data.zip'
     image_folder = project.create_image_folder(name='helloworld', file_name=image_folder_path)

-This will automatically upload the data as a new dataset on your Prevision.io's instance.
+This will automatically upload the data as a new dataset in your workspace.
 If you go to the online interface, you will see this new dataset in the list of datasets (in the "Data" tab).

 Listing available datasets
 --------------------------

-To get a list of all the datasets currently available on the platform (in your workspace), use the ``list_datasets()``
+To get a list of all the datasets currently available in your workspace, use the ``list_datasets()``
 method:

 .. code-block:: py